The urge to save humanity is almost always only a false face for the urge to rule it.

-I don’t know which is worse: the author’s artificial conflation of completely unrelated arguments, his gratuitous slap at the 50% of Americans who at least occasionally vote Republican, his tone of smug moral superiority, or his wanton ignorance of reality in suggesting that the Earth is threatened with some kind of imminent catastrophic flood.
+Now Lowe isn’t exactly known for subtlety, but this particular cartoon seems to hit harder than most.
+I don’t know which is worse: the author’s artificial conflation of completely unrelated arguments, his gratuitous slap at the 50% of Americans who at least occasionally vote Republican, his tone of overt moral superiority, or his ignorance of reality in suggesting that the Earth is threatened with some kind of imminent catastrophic flood.

-Granted, exaggeration is the currency of satire, but this is laying it on a bit thick.
+Granted, exaggeration is the currency of satire, but this is laying it on pretty thick.
+In truth it feels like a calculated insult.
+It means to wound.
 As a work of propaganda, Lowe’s cartoon nails it, but as a springboard for discussion it falls pretty flat.
 Sit down and shut up, it says, and none too patiently, to anyone not on board with the current Planet-in-Peril narrative.

 Now, there’s not much to say in defense of those who voluntarily withhold vaccination from their kids.
 In a way, though, you can kind of understand their concerns.
 There was, after all, a study that purported to show a link between measles vaccination and autism.
 That study has since been discredited, but nobody ever hears about that, so suspicions linger.
 Though they mean well, in choosing not to inoculate their children these people raise the risk for everyone, because vaccinations are the principal reason that once-common and sometimes deadly diseases like measles, polio, and smallpox no longer regularly ravage the population.
 And if enough people jump off the vaccination bandwagon, those diseases are almost certain to stage an unwelcome resurgence.